Savannah Chrisley Reflects On The ‘Best Decision’ Of Her Life

-Savannah Chrisley shared a raw and candid post on Instagram with her two million followers yesterday as she opened up about what she referred to as the “best decision” she’s ever made in her life.
+Savannah Chrisley shared a raw and candid post on Instagram with her 2 million followers yesterday as she opened up about what she referred to as the “best decision” she’s ever made in her life.

 For those unsure of what event the Chrisley Knows Best star is referring to, The Blast clarifies this was the day Savannah declared her commitment and faith to the lord.
 She did so in front of a massive audience.
 And, in front of God.